alexmasselot/kibana-plugin-howto-infra/blog/blog.md

 We will now walk through this architecture, see how to deploy it and how the initial data (a list of tweets) and configuration (Kibana and Jenkins) are seed.

 ### Docker infrastructure

+---
+In this part, we will review how to launch a set of containers with the aformenentioned services.
+If this part is rather classic, we will also see how we have populated each service with initial data, to offer the experience of an infrastructure *ready to go*.

+---

 Docker is a powerful container platform to encapsulate lightweight containers.
 Perfectly suited for development, one can easily build upon pre-existing images (e.g. a *Kibana v4.5.1*), then custom them via `DockerFile` (e.g. tuning configuration).
 (`docker-compose`)[QQQ] push the system even further, as it allows to generate a full set of containers with a private network, while some ports and volume are exposed to the outside world.